overleaf/overleaf/server-ce/migrations/about_migrations.md

-If migration is stopped mid way it will start at the beginging next time
+If migration is stopped mid way it will start at the beginning next time

 To see the run migrations do db.getCollection('_migrations').find() you can't do db._migrations.find()